v1s1t0r999/getAir2U/README.md

 <p align="center"><img src="https://github.com/v1s1t0r999/getAir2U/blob/main/imgs/icons/getAir2U_LOGO.png?raw=true" /></p>

-# getAir2U is not the future, but present of wireless attacks!
+# "getAir2U" is not the Future, but Present of Wireless Attacks!

 ### Note: Since this is the Readme section, so only a small intro is here.
 For more info, go to the the wiki section <https://github.com/v1s1t0r999/getAir2U/wiki>.
+###
 ### If u have some doubt, Please 'DO NOT' create an Issue, instead ask your doubt in the Discussion section <https:/github.com/v1s1t0r999/getAir2U/discussions>.
-And be sure to mark the one’s comment as an answer if it helps you resolve your question — they deserve the damn credit!! :tada:
+And be sure to mark the one’s comment as an answer if it helps you in resolving your question — they deserve the damn credit!! :tada:

-#  Usage
+# :zap: Usage :zap:
 1. ``` git clone https://github.com/v1s1t0r999/getAir2U ```
 2. ``` cd getAir2U ```
 3. ``` bash getAi2U.sh ```